ziap/turing/readme.md

 ## Creating turing machines

-Documentation for the description language coming soon.
-For the time being you can take a look at the examples to get a brief understanding of how to create turing machines.
+Documentation for the description language is coming soon.
+For the time being, you can take a look at the examples to get a brief understanding of how to create turing machines.

 ## License